usnistgov/metaschema/website/content/specification/_index.md

 The 3 types of definitions are [`<define-flag>`](#top-level-define-flag), [`<define-field>`](#top-level-define-field), and [`<define-assembly>`](#top-level-define-assembly).

-The following subsections describe the syntax that is [common to all definition types](#common-object-definition-metadata), as well as each type of definition.
+The following subsections describe the syntax that is [common to all definition types](#common-definition-metadata), as well as each type of definition.

-## Common Object Definition Metadata
+## Common Definition Metadata

 The `define-assembly`, `define-field`, and `define-flag` child elements share a common syntax comprised of the following XML attributes and elements.